Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 ### Q: How do I contact you for licensing questions?

 **A:** Email jenn.lewis5789@gmail.com with your inquiry.
 For physical mail, you must first send an email notification (see `COMMERCIAL_LICENSE.md` Section 24 for complete notice requirements).

 ---

+## Business License Decision Tree

+**Q: Does my hedge fund backtest count?**
+A: Yes.
+Any use by or for a business requires a commercial license.

+**Q: I'm a freelancer doing client work.
+Do I need a license?**
+A: Yes.
+Use for client work is business use, not personal use.

+**Q: I'm evaluating it for my company.
+Is that free?**
+A: You have 30 days for evaluation.
+After that, commercial license required.

+**Q: I'm a student doing research.
+Is that free?**
+A: Only if at a qualifying tax-exempt institution AND research is non-commercial (see LICENSE for full definition).

+**Q: I'm a sole proprietor.
+Is that personal use?**
+A: No. Sole proprietors using Software for business operations require a commercial license.

+---

+## Common Excuses (Pre-empted)

+**"It's just research."**
+→ If done by or for an organization, commercial license required.

+**"It's internal only."**
+→ Internal organizational use requires a commercial license.

+**"We're not selling it."**
+→ Revenue generation is not required.
+Organizational use = commercial license.

+**"It's for evaluation."**
+→ Business evaluation requires a paid Pilot.
+If you're a legal entity, you need a license.
+If you want to evaluate, it's a paid pilot.

+**"It's experimental/non-production."**
+→ Environment label doesn't matter.
+Organizational use = commercial license.

+**"I'm a contractor, not an employee."**
+→ Use for client work or in scope of work = commercial license required.

+**"I'm using it personally, not for work."**
+→ If you're a natural person acting solely on your own behalf for non-commercial purposes, that's free.
+If it's connected to any business activity, commercial license required.

+## Common Pressure Tactics (Handled)

+**"This should be open source / community-owned."**
+→ FoxML Core is source-available: free for personal use.
+Organizational use requires a paid license (including evaluation).
+This keeps the project sustainable and enables continued development.

+**"We can't pay until you prove traction."**
+→ If you're a legal entity, you need a license.
+If you want to evaluate, it's a paid pilot.
+If not, no problem.

+**"We'll 'evaluate' first" (for months).**
+→ Business evaluation requires a paid Pilot.
+No exceptions.
+If you're a legal entity, you need a license.

+**"Your pricing is insane."**
+→ Commercial licensing is per team/desk and starts in the six figures annually.
+Fees are specified in Ordering Documents.
+See `COMMERCIAL.md` for pricing and packages.

+**"We'll build it ourselves / fork it."**
+→ You're free to build your own.
+You can't use FoxML Core in production without a license.
+Organizational use requires a paid license regardless of whether you fork the code.

+**"If you charge, you won't get adoption."**
+→ FoxML Core is source-available: free for personal use.
+Organizational use requires a paid license (including evaluation).
+This keeps the project sustainable and enables continued development.

+---